-The International Gem Society recently published this article on how to buy a conch pearl: https://www.gemsociety.org/article/conch-pearl-buying-guide/
+The International Gem Society recently published this article on how to buy a conch pearl and we are happy to share it: https://www.gemsociety.org/article/conch-pearl-buying-guide/

-No other pearl has such a wide range of colors, from the famous pastel pink, startling white to magenta, snow rose pink, orange, cafe-au-lait and lavender in between.
+No other pearl has such a wide range of colors, from the famous pink in all it’s varying hues to white to magenta, snow rose pink, orange, peach, cafe-au-lait and lavender in between.
 In 2009 the “Marcial de Gomar Conch Pearl Color Description Guide” was unveiled at the American Society of Appraisers conference in Orlando FL, as a means for helping dealers and consumers identify color attributes and qualities of these magnificent gems for when purchasing or searching for a replacement or researching market values.
 This color description guide is free to the world and we hope that it may contribute to the industry and consumer alike.